Home » Testing and Assessment » The Guidelines Every Teacher Needs To Create Effective MCQs

 • fit logically and grammatically with the stem.

-• could be more simply, clearly or concisely.
+• could be more simple, clear or concise.

 Consider whether the key